-While the agency did achieve its annual goal of hiring one PWD/PWTD, inclusion of PWD and PWTD remains an ongoing effort.
-We have not yet reached the target rates of 12% and 2%, especially at higher grade levels but will continue to move in the right direction.
+While the agency did achieve its annual goal, inclusion of PWD and PWTD remains an ongoing effort.
+We have not yet reached the target rate of 12% PWD higher grade levels but will continue to move in the right direction.